4405 51 Avenue, St Paul, AB

 • Sharing Circles

 I’ve been helping kids and teens since I was 16.
 My work has included being a youth leader, coaching sports, and protecting kids from neglect and abuse.
 These roles formed relationships that taught me that kids and teens are diverse, strong, and inspiring.
-I have seen this most clearly while working with Indigenous kids and families, using the Cree way of life, language, and ceremonies as our guide.
+While working with Indigenous kids and families, using the Cree way of life, language, and ceremonies as our guide, I have seen this most clearly.

-I love to help people heal from the bad things that happened to them and their ancestors because of colonization.
+Helping people heal from the bad things that happened to them and their ancestors because of colonization is my passion.
 I want to help rural and Indigenous young people heal by teaching them and helping them deal with those bad things.
 My goal is to help them with their feelings, thoughts, and well-being.
 I have learned how to do this in a way that respects their culture and family.

-I also know how to use a technique called EMDR that helps people with stress and trauma.
+Using a technique called EMDR helps people with stress and trauma in a safe way.
 I can help kids, their parents, and adults understand stress, how it affects their bodies, and how they can heal themselves.
-I can do this in St. Paul Alberta or online for people in Alberta and Ontario.
+Available in St. Paul Alberta or online for people in Alberta and Ontario, I can help.

 We Offer